 ΔLRF=d'C(σi2+σe2)

 When we measure threshold in a 2AFC task, we choose a criterion proportional correct and find the ΔLRF that corresponds to that proportion correct.
 Our choice of 0.76 corresponds to d'=1.
-In addition we can choose C=1, in essence setting the units for zz to be those of the experimentally determined target LRF.
+In addition we can choose C=1, in essence setting the units for z to be those of the experimentally determined target LRF.

 In our experiment, the external variability was induced by changing the surface reflectance of the objects in the background.
 We used a multinormal distribution to generate surface reflectance function of the background objects.
 To change the amount of external noise, we scaled the variance of the multinormal distribution by multiplying the covariance matrix with a scalar.
 Thus, to use the above relationship for the data collected in our experiments, we need to modify it as follows: